 2.3 Veterinary surgeons must provide appropriate information to clients about the practice, including the costs of services and medicines.

-2.4 Veterinary surgeons must communicate effectively with clients and ensure informed consent is obtained before treatments or procedures are carried out.
+2.4 Veterinary surgeons must communicate effectively with clients, including in written and spoken English, and ensure informed consent is obtained before treatments or procedures are carried out.

 2.5 Veterinary surgeons must keep clear, accurate and detailed clinical and client records.